Making Co-production Happen

 Workshop Session: This will take the form of an interactive meeting or educational session designed to create a specialised result, for example a guidance or learning that participants can use afterwards.
 It will include some form of training and/or group work.

-The political responsibility for our social policies is almost always divided between local, regional and national authorities and requires cooperation across the different entities.
-In this interactive workshop, EY will facilitate a group discussion to discuss the key challenges and success factors experienced when creating policies and cooperative projects to support the elderly and disabled as well as social and employment policies.
-The workshop will focus specifically on major transformation projects that need a strengthened exchange of information, data and processes between authorities.
+The political responsibility for social policies is almost always divided between local, regional and national authorities and requires cooperation across them.
+In this interactive workshop, EY will facilitate a group discussion to discuss the key challenges and success factors experienced when creating policies and cooperative projects to support older people and people with disabilities as well as social and employment policies.
+The workshop will focus specifically on major transformation projects that need a strengthened exchange of information, data and processes between public authorities.

-Neighbourhood and community approaches refer to a range of strategies aimed at supporting individuals and families within their local communities.
-These initiatives leverage local resources and social networks to address challenges such as socio-economic disparities and social isolation.
-However, their implementation can vary significantly across and between countries due to cultural norms, historical contexts, and institutional structures.
+Neighbourhood and community approaches include a range of strategies aimed at supporting individuals and families within their local communities.
+These initiatives leverage local resources and social networks to address challenges linked, for instance to socio-economic difficulties and social isolation.

-Co-creating family and children’s support requires collaborative efforts among various agencies together with families themselves to address the needs of families in vulnerable situations.
-This approach emphasises inclusivity, equity, and active participation, aiming to build strong support networks and holistic solutions tailored to the diverse contexts of these families.
-By fostering partnerships and co-creating initiatives with families themselves, the wellbeing and healthy development of children will be improved.
+Co-creating family and children’s support requires collaborative efforts among various agencies together with families themselves to address their needs, particularly the needs of families in vulnerable situations.
+This approach emphasises inclusion, equity, and active participation, aiming to build strong support networks and holistic solutions tailored to the diverse contexts of these families.

 The social services workforce is a fundamental part of social protection systems across the EU and plays a key role in improving people’s lives.
 The demand for social services, support, and protection is rapidly increasing across Europe and beyond.
 This increase in demand places significant pressure on public social services and the workforce they employ, whilst also facing budget constraints, recruitment, and retention issues.